Cihat Arman

-Cihat Arman (1915 in Istanbul – May 14, 1994 in Istanbul), was a Turkish football goalkeeper and manager.
+Cihat Arman (16 July 1915 in Istanbul – 14 May 1994 in Istanbul), was a Turkish football goalkeeper and manager.
 He represented Turkey at the 1936 Summer Olympics and the 1948 Summer Olympics.
+He was the coach of the Turkish national football team throughout 1949, and Turkey qualified for the 1950 World Cup as a result of victories in the qualifiers under his management.
+However, Turkish national football team could not participate in this tournament due to financial difficulties caused by the World War II.
+He was called "Yellow Canary" by the fans as he wore his Yellow Sweater in every match without exception, and this led to Fenerbahçe adopting the "Yellow Canaries" symbol.

 Biography

 Arman started playing club football at the age of 15 and made his debut for Ankaragücü.
 In 1936, he transferred to the Istanbul club Güneş.
 After the closure of this club, he moved to Fenerbahçe, where he played 308 games in total.
 He was nicknamed the "flying goalkeeper" due to his acrobatic and successful saves.
 The sight of him flying wearing his yellow shirt was the inspiration behind "The Yellow Canaries" (Sarı Kanaryalar in Turkish), the nickname for the football team of Fenerbahçe.

 During World War II, international competitions were rarely held.
 So, Arman played only 13 games with the Turkey national football team during this time.
 After 1949 he served as the goalkeeper and captain for the team.
-He also coached the Turkish national team which qualified for the 1950 World Cup, thrashing Syria 7–0; but Turkey withdrew due to financial problems.
+He also coached the Turkey national team which qualified for the 1950 World Cup, thrashing Syria 7–0; but Turkey withdrew due to financial problems.

 After Arman retired from active sport in 1950, he coached the Istanbul clubs Kasımpaşa, İstanbulspor, Yeşildirek, Beşiktaş and the national team (1950, 1957, 1958 and 1959).